-The diesel emissions scam, also known as the Emissionsgate or Dieselgate scandal, is one of the biggest blunders of the automotive industry.
+The diesel emissions scam, also known as the emissionsgate or Dieselgate scandal, is one of the biggest blunders in the automotive industry.
 It involves some of the most popular vehicle brands in the world, including Volkswagen, Audi, Peugeot, Alfa Romeo, Nissan, Suzuki, Renault, BMW, and Mercedes-Benz.

-While the biggest issue that the scandal exposed was the carmakers’ deception of their customers (i.e. lying about the car’s environmental standards), it also brought to light the dangers that emissions bring not only to the environment but to humans as well.
+While the biggest issue the scandal exposed was the carmakers’ deception of their customers (i.e., lying about the car’s environmental standards), it also highlighted the dangers that emissions bring to the environment and humans.

 Ever since the scandal broke, governments and environmental campaigners have been implementing one initiative after another.
 Law firms have been busy, too, encouraging affected car owners to file for diesel emissions compensation from the manufacturers that duped them.